ROCm/rocm-examples/Frameworks-integrations/MIGraphX/Quantizations.rst

     model_export = capture_pre_autograd_graph(model_fp32, (input_fp32, ))

-Use the pt2e API to prepare, calibrate and convert the model
+Use the pt2e API to prepare, calibrate, and convert the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Torch-MIGraphX provides a custom Quantizer for performing quantization
-that is compatible with MIGraphX.
+Torch-MIGraphX provides a custom Quantizer for performing quantization that is compatible with MIGraphX.

 Note: Additional configs will also work as long as the configs ensure symmetric quantization using the signed int8
 datatype.
 Currently, only symmetric quantization is supported in MIGraphX.